-Obviously being dumped sucks, but being the dumper isn't fun either – especially when you know you're in the wrong and you're just sacking someone off for the pettiest reason imaginable.
+Obviously being dumped sucks, but being the dumper isn't fun either—especially when you know you're in the wrong and you're breaking up with someone for the pettiest reason imaginable.

 Basically, if you're one of these guys.